Doctors Note Logo

 Why High Blood Sugar Causes Intense Itching (and How to Stop It)

-High blood sugar leads to dry, cracked skin, barrier breakdown, poor blood flow, nerve damage and increased infection risk, all of which can trigger intense itching.
-Addressing these root causes by maintaining target glucose levels, hydrating and protecting your skin, treating any infections and using targeted topical or systemic therapies can provide relief.
+High blood sugar causes itchy skin through multiple mechanisms: dry, cracked skin, barrier breakdown, poor circulation, nerve damage (neuropathy), and increased infection risk.
+Effective relief starts by addressing these root causes—maintaining target glucose levels, hydrating and protecting your skin, promptly treating infections, and using targeted topical or systemic therapies as needed.

 answer background